ebx-bundler/ebx/README.md

 **EBX** takes advantage of the lightning-fast build tool [esbuild](https://esbuild.github.io/) as its foundation.

-The standout feature of **EBX** is its asynchronous type checking mechanism.
+The standout feature of **EBX** is its parallel type checking mechanism.
 Unlike traditional methods that halt the development process until type checking completes, our approach offloads type checking to a child process.
 This asynchronous approach frees developers to continue working on their code without interruptions.

 ## Installation